KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 [Maven](https://maven.apache.org/) is a tool that manages the classpath for you, and makes it easier to compile and build (and eventually deploy) your server.
 To use Maven, first download and install it from [here](https://maven.apache.org/download.cgi).

+## Example Project

+You can see an example project that uses Maven to deploy an embedded Jetty server [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/embedded-jetty-maven-hello-world), and you can download it as a `.zip` file [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/embedded-jetty-maven-hello-world).

+The rest of this tutorial walks through this example project.

+## Maven Directory Structure

 Maven expects a [specific directory structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):

 - `Web App Name`